 Simple quick and easy dishes seem to always make me smile.
 I used frozen cod in this recipe because I couldn’t find any really good fresh cod~~got this at Costco, had tasted it, so I knew it’d be a great substitute for fresh.

-4 (4 oz. each) pieces of cod (fresh or previously frozen, thawed an excess water patted out with paper towels)
+- 4 (4 oz./each) pieces of cod, fresh or previously frozen, thawed and excess water patted out with paper towels

-In a large cast iron skillet (about 10″ diameter) over medium heat, melt the butter, add the salt and Greek seasoning and blend cooking about a minute.
-Add the cod filets, cover with a lid and cook on each side about 2 to 2 1/2 minutes.
+- In a large cast iron skillet (about 10" diameter) over medium heat, melt the butter, add the salt and Greek seasoning and blend cooking about a minute.
+Add the cod filets, cover with a lid and cook on each side about two to two and a half minutes.
 Remove the cod to a plate.
 Cover with the lid.

-Add the wine to the butter/herb drippings.
-Increase the heat to medium high, bring to boil for about 2-3 minutes.
+- Add the wine to the butter/herb drippings.
+Increase the heat to medium high, bring to boil for about two to three minutes.

 - Pour butter/herb/wine sauce over cod when serving.